ThomDietrich/miflora-mqtt-daemon/README.md

 ![Demo gif for command line execution](demo.gif)

-The program can be executed for a single run or in **daemon mode** to run continuously in the background.
+The program can be executed in **daemon mode** to run continuously in the background, e.g., as a systemd service.

 ## Features